Detective Resume Example

 Recent certifications stand out.
 They show you’re serious about learning new methods and tools.
 Next, I’ll break down the top certifications that help your resume shine.

-I see a lot of hiring managers look for certifications like the Professional Certified Investigator (PCI) from ASIS International or the Certified Fraud Examiner (CFE) credential.
+I see a lot of hiring managers look for certifications like the Professional Certified Investigator (PCI) from ASIS International or the Certified Fraud Examiner (CFE) credential, and a cover letter can help you showcase these credentials effectively.

 If you want to boost your resume, you might also check out the Certified Criminal Investigator (CCI) and the Certified Legal Investigator (CLI).
 These show real dedication.